 Rice pilaf is a wonderful side dish that is so easy to make.
 See how using these simple steps with just a few flavorful ingredients can transform a side dish of rice.
 Made with broth, onions, garlic, and butter, this wonderful rice pilaf "for one" can be ready in minutes!

-I like to think of rice pilaf as a step up from ordinary rice.
+I like to think of rice pilaf as one step up from ordinary rice.
 Rice makes an excellent side dish, but when you combine a few flavorful ingredients along with rice, it becomes a wonderfully elevated dish to enjoy.

 The rice pilaf recipe I'm sharing with you is a simple, basic rice pilaf recipe.
 Think of this recipe as a guide to use and feel free to add in other ingredients to suit your tastes and desires.